victowang/BREADME.md/other/kvass.md

 I have read that the deposit at the bottom can be used as a kvass starter instead of sourdough starter, store it in the fridge in sweetened water until needed, you might need to refresh it with sweeteded water once a week like when storing water kefir grains.

-# Future notes
+# Future notes :
+- Try toasting the bread more and see how it affects the colour and flavour
-- Try flavouring with hops or pine
+- Try flavouring with fruits / herbs
 - Use more sugar and let it ferment longer if a more alcoholic beverage is desired, but the sourness will probably increase as well